rust-lang/rfcs/text/2175-if-while-or-patterns.md

 ## Desugaring `let` statements with `|` in the top-level pattern

+There continues to be an exhaustivity check in `let` statements, however this check will now be able to support multiple patterns.

 This is a possible desugaring that a Rust compiler may do.
 While such a compiler may elect to implement this differently, these semantics should be kept.